-Failure to successfully fulfill the requirements of the assigned remediation plan after having failed a class/course during the didactic portion of the program will result in deceleration, where the student will have to make up the class during the next regularly scheduled offering.
+Failure to successfully fulfill the requirements of the assigned remediation plan after having failed a class/course during the didactic portion of the program may result in deceleration, where the student will have to make up the class during the next regularly scheduled offering.
 Since PA courses are offered in a sequential fashion, each building on the previous courses, failure to pass a class during the didactic year will result in the student not being able to proceed to the next terms' courses.
-The student will therefore have to join the next year's class/ cohort.
+The student will therefore have to join the next year's class/cohort.

-During the clinical year, the student who fails a rotation (up to two) and remediates successfully will have a delayed graduation date, but does not have to furlough for a year to rejoin clinical rotations as is necessary in the didactic year.
+During the clinical year, the student who fails a SCPE rotation (up to two) and remediates successfully will have a delayed graduation date, but does not have to furlough for a year to rejoin clinical rotations as is necessary in the didactic year.
+All students failing initial coursework requiring repeat courses (deceleration for academic year) or remediation SCPE's (clinical year) will incur additional tuition expenses that are not eligible for federal financial aid assistance.
+Any student that requires deceleration or remediation must present to the university financial aid office to discuss financial obligations for course completion and graduation.
+Failure to comply with university financial obligations could delay certification for graduation.